NatalliaToimentseva/Otium_music_player/README.md

         }
     }
 ```
-mediaSession and exoPlayer are created with help of DI - ServiceModule (path: com.example.otiummusicplayer.di)<br />
+* mediaSession and exoPlayer are created with help of DI - ServiceModule (path: com.example.otiummusicplayer.di)<br />
-The interaction architecture is described in pic.
-2<br />
+Description of interaction architecture:2<br />

 ![pic  2 Service ](https://github.com/user-attachments/assets/97d5be3f-cd0c-43ec-885f-2cd159a6a9a8)